FinchVPN Review: Quick Expert Summary

 Does FinchVPN offer a free VPN?

 Yes, but it’s not very good.
 FinchVPN’s free plan only comes with a limited data cap and access to 3 servers in the US and Luxembourg.
-I normally don’t recommend that your use a free VPN because most of them lack basic security features, set a limit on how much data you can use, and have slower speeds.
+I normally don’t recommend that you use a free VPN because most of them lack basic security features, set a limit on how much data you can use, and have slower speeds.

-If you’re only looking for a free VPN, ProtonVPN has the best free plan on the market.
+If you’re only looking for a free VPN, Proton VPN has the best free plan on the market.
 It includes unlimited data, fast speeds, and excellent security features.

 Does FinchVPN work with Netflix?

-My favorite VPN for streaming Netflix is ExpressVPN — it works with Netflix 100% of the time, has blazing-fast speeds, and offers severs located in 90+ countries.
-Plus, it’s able to access 65+ other streaming services and has apps for all of the major apps, as well as smart TVs, Amazon Fire Stick, and gaming consoles.
+No, FinchVPN is not compatible with Netflix.
+My favorite VPN for streaming Netflix is ExpressVPN — it works with Netflix 100% of the time and has blazing-fast speeds.
+Plus, it has apps for all of the major apps, including smart TVs.

 Is FinchVPN good for torrenting?